 Nobody REALLY knows when the next earthquake is going to hit Nepal.
 Measuring the safety of Nepal by the chances of being caught in a natural disaster is a somewhat poor assessment and these sorts of events shouldn’t STOP you from going to Nepal.
 You just need to be aware of the situation if you go.

 Saying safe (and enjoying) Nepal is just a matter of being prepared and knowing how to deal with unexpected issues.
-Know the safety procedures in case of an earthquake; research reputable trekking companies and transportation providers; have the proper gear when you go into the mountains; have travel insurance in case of an emergency.
-Do these things, and you’re sure to have a grand time in Nepal.
+Know the safety procedures in case of an earthquake; research reputable trekking companies and transportation providers; have the proper gear when you go into the mountains.
+And have you thought about getting Travel Insurance for your trip?
+You can get a quote from World Nomads by clicking on the link below.